 - I would like to contribute to the efforts of the NextGen Association to promote diversity and inclusion.
 This is not limited to populations that are traditionally considered underrepresented in the sciences but also to other groups such as first-generation college graduates or talented individuals who have not had enough opportunities to work in scientifically stimulating environments such as the Broad Institute, the Whitehead Institute, and other world-class institutions in Kendall Square and the Greater Boston area.

-Lastly, community outreach is important to me and I hope to continue to enthusiastically support all the current community outreach that the Broad has been doing and to drive new community engagement programs forward, such as science-policy engagement.
 In conclusion, I look forward to the opportunity to continue to serve trainees as I have in the past, and I will do my best to help each of you make the most of your Broad Experience.
 Until then, stay well!!

 Elena Torlai Triglia

-Hi fellow Broad trainees!
+Hello Broad trainees!